jacen92/forge/README.md

-Nexus and Jenkins contains groovy scripts to connect them to an external active directory. ldap_* variables must all be set to be able to use it in these services. ldap_secure is used only for Nexus (not tested yet). ldap_admin_group is used on Nexus and Jenkins but ldap_access_group is only used on Nexus.
+Nexus and Jenkins contains groovy scripts to connect them to an external active directory. ldap_* variables must all be set to be able to use it in these services. ldap_secure is used only for Nexus (not tested yet). ldap_admin_group is used on Nexus and Jenkins but ldap_access_groups[0] is only used on Nexus.
 Local account stay enabled only on Nexus (please use a strong password).

 About audio-webui
 -----------------

 This service is built from the sources and need an Nvidia GPU to work.
-Is not GPU is detected the service is not installed.
+Is no GPU is detected the service is not installed.

 About label-studio